Missouri Diminished Value Claims

 Missouri small claims court allows diminished value claims up to $5,000.

-Missouri Diminished Value Law
+How Missouri Courts Have Ruled on Diminished Value

 Rook v.
 John F. Oliver Trucking Co., S.W.2d 200 (Mo.
 App.
 1977)